Satislikev/TTAX/README.md

 Small stock K4 calculator, for personal use.
 Intended to be used for a certain company.
 It uses loss/gain CSV together with USD/SEK exchange rate that is retrieved from ``www.riksbank.se``to calculate a summary for K4.
+It can also use constant flat exchange rate, you can get the value from ``https://www.riksbank.se/sv/statistik/rantor-och-valutakurser/valutakurser-till-deklarationen/``

 ## Limitation
 Currently only calculation of RSU stocks is possible and not ESPP.